Creation Story – Beginning of time…

 1848-1854– Newspaper Clippings pt2

-August 5,1850– The Duck Creek name was changed to Oneida.
+August 5,1850– The town of Duck Creek’s name was changed to Oneida.

 1851– Green Bay Agency Records